orbit-mvi/orbit-mvi/website/docs/Test/experimental.md

 The new framework is based on the (itself in alpha) [Turbine](https://github.com/cashapp/turbine) library.
 Turbine is a library for testing coroutines and flows.
-It also requires

 Orbit's experimental framework offers a subset of the Turbine APIs and ensures predictable coroutine scoping and context through use of the new